the-percival/olyevents/README.md

 - allow users to have accounts.
 - add markdown help text.
 - add facebook / google events info to events
-- create third-party javascript so that lists of events with specific venues and tags can be embedded on other websites.
+- create embeddable javascript so that lists of events with specific venues and tags can be embedded on other websites.

 ### version 0.0.4:
 - create iphone / android apps